eniuz/gatling/src/site/sphinx/general_information/faq.rst

 **Q: I don't get the number of HTTP requests I expect?**

-.. todo:: fix cross-doc links when done

 Are you sure that some requests are not being cached?
 Gatling does its best to simulate real users behavior, so HTTP caching is enabled by default.

-Depending on your use case, you might either realize that the number of requests is actually perfectly fine, or you might want to [disable caching](https://github.com/excilys/gatling/wiki/HTTP#wiki-caching).
+Depending on your use case, you might either realize that the number of requests is actually perfectly fine, or you might want to :ref:`disable caching <caching>`.

 .. _scheduler: